Hephaestus-Arm/HephaestusArm2/solderElectronics.md

 2. Open up putty using the same command as you did earlier.

-3. Press and hold the calibrate button 10 seconeds then let go.
+3. Press and hold the "user" button 10 seconeds then let go.
 The motors should calibrate and move to a calibrated position.
 If successful you should see the lines:

 ```
 Starting the motor motion after calibration